Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Task 3: Parse Key-Value pairs into separate columns 🎓
-Write a query to parse 'table' and 'format' from 'Message' column from INGESTOR_GATEWAY Component.
-Find out if there are any 'unknown' formats.
+Filter the rows for INGESTOR_GATEWAY component.
+In the 'Message' column, there are tables and formats.
+Let's extract that to discover if there any unkown formats.
+Write a query to parse these key-value pairs of 'table=format' in the 'Message' column.

+Hint: Don't think about writing a REGEX.
+ADX can parse JSON, XML, URLs, IPv4s, and key-value pairs.

 Reference:
 [parse-kv - Azure Data Explorer | Microsoft Docs](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/parse-kv-operator)